 “Second, your body can keep going way beyond where you believe the limits are.
 With hardly any sleep, food and feeling as ill as we all did, we should have had a huge drop off with people giving up.
 But I didn’t see anyone give up.
 The only ones who didn’t make the summit were sadly removed for serious medical reasons – nobody threw in the towel themselves.”

-Heyes and Tecmark account manager Mike Wainwright have so far raised almost £9,000 for the Steve Prescott Foundation.
+Heyes and Tecmark account manager Mike Wainwright has so far raised almost £9,000 for the Steve Prescott Foundation.
 Further donations can be made at www.justgiving.com/RickandWedge.